nimmis/docker-ubuntu/README.md

 ## set_tz

-In the default configuration is set to UTC time, if you need it to use the corret time you can change to timezone for the container with this command, syntax is
+In the default configuration is set to UTC time, if you need it to use the correct time you can change to timezone for the container with this command, syntax is

 	set_tz <timezone>